Doing Business with China

 Business Training and Courses

-The CI provides an important insight into Chinese Business and Culture and its underlying philosophy which enables UK companies to communicate appropriately with their Chinese counterparts in daily conversations and business negotiations.
+The SCI provides an important insight into Chinese Business and Culture and its underlying philosophy which enables UK companies to communicate appropriately with their Chinese counterparts in daily conversations and business negotiations.
 The training of Chinese language and business culture can be tailored to suit a business customer's individual needs.

 - "Vocational Chinese" allows a business to train their staff in Mandarin speaking skills in order to improve their services to Chinese customers.